ceeoinnovations/prev-ceeoinnovations/_projects/AIforSPIKEPrime.markdown

 <div class="image_text_overlay" markdown="1">
 ![Backpack](Backpack_for_SPIKE_Prime/backpack.png){:.small}
 # AI for SPIKE Prime
-##  Implementation of AI algorithms on SPIKE Prime
+##  Implementation of AI algorithms on SPIKE Prime.
 Backpacks are hardware extensions for SPIKE Prime.
 You can connect your SPIKE Prime to the internet using Pyboard Backpack, connect to a wide range of Grove Sensors using Grove Sensor Backpack and build machine vision projects using OpenMV Backpack.
 Explore all 6 backpacks we have built for SPIKE Prime.
 </div>